Skip to main content

 These constructions are often used in academic writing, and they can help to create a more objective tone.

-Writing Tips: how to avoid these common errors
+Writing Tips: how to avoid common writing errors

 Why should you avoid using personal language in your academic writing?

-There are various reasons, but overall it is because academic writing is normally considered to be objective and therefore avoids the use of personal pronouns such as ‘I’ and ‘we’ (although there are some exceptions).
+Using too much personal language is among the most common errors in writing formal articles or content.
+There are various reasons to avoid doing this, but overall it is because academic writing is normally considered to be objective and therefore avoids the use of personal pronouns such as ‘I’ and ‘we’ (although there are some exceptions).

 In general your writing should focus on what the data, evidence or literature says, and not so much on what you think of it, but what can be derived from the data by analysis, examination or investigation.